 Rev. Piper will begin a public speaking tour starting 2016 as his schedule will allow.
 You can message him on his Facebook page https://www.facebook.com/BealeCipherDecoded

-First Name To Be Released Of Page #3 Peter Fitch of the 30
+The first Name To Be Released Of Page #3 Peter Fitch one name mentioned in the decoded ciphers.

 It is said to be the biggest cache of gold in the US.